 Recreational Volunteer Coaches

 Brams United Girls Soccer Club appreciates the efforts put forward by all our Volunteer Coaches.
-In the 2016-17 Indoor season, we introduced an Incentive program for our Head Recreational & Rep volunteer coaches.
-There are criteria to be met in order to qualify and the club will work with every coach to assist in meeting the expectations.
+The Club offers an Incentive program for our Head Recreational & Rep volunteer coaches.
+There is criteria to be met in order to qualify and the club will work with every coach to assist in meeting the expectations.

 If you are interested in volunteering for the Brams United Girls Soccer Club as a Recreational Coach you must:

 - Register on Power Up as a Volunteer by going to bramsunited.ca and clicking on Register.

 - Complete the Respect in Sport Certificate (Mandatory if Coaching Players U13 – U18)

 - The club will reimburse coaches that complete the Respect in Sport Course

 - Once course is completed submit the certificate and proof of payment to the club

 - Cheque or direct deposit will be processed within 20 days of receipt

 - This is required for all coaches 18 years and older.